athomasq/athomasq.github.io/investing/investor-updates.md

 #### How candid should I be in my investor updates?

 A common mistake is for founders to treat their investor updates as a continuation of their investor pitch.
-When things go wrong -- and in startups, things are always going wrong -- such updates become intentionally uninformative or obscure.
+When things go wrong -- and in startups, things are always going wrong -- updates written this way become intentionally uninformative or obscure.

 I get it; some amount of pitching is natural and maybe even necessary.
 Even with investors, you still want to put your best foot forward.
-But if your updates are full of irrelevant material while avoiding actual issues, your investors *will* recognize it, and more likely than not, think that you're in denial.
+But if your updates are full of irrelevancies while avoiding actual issues, your investors *will* recognize it, and, more likely than not, think that you're in denial.

 My favourite founder update in recent times began like this: *"Well, that was a pretty crap month."*  That kind of transparency builds a lot of trust.